 - We submitted an Organizing Committee or Chapter application and the national website has not been updated yet.

 A: DSA is a 501c4.
 There is a second organization, Democratic Socialists of America Fund, which is a 501c3 and does educational work.
 Sometimes DSA makes a request for a grant from the DSA Fund to cover 501c3 permissible educational projects by DSA.
-There is also a federal PAC called Democratic Socialists of America PAC.
+There is also a federal PAC called DSA PAC.

-A: No. Since the election, DSA has had massive growth, as well as growing concerns about member information privacy.
-We only send full member lists to chapters in the lead up to their local elections.
-We send new member lists to a few chapters/OCs who were already organizing before the election.
-We will NOT send new member lists to newly established OCs.
-Instead, we can send out email blasts to members in your area.
+A: Yes, we send them to one designated person in chapters and OCs.
+We do NOT send member lists to pre-OCs.
+Instead, we may send out email blasts to members in your area.
 These email blasts have a very high open rate.
-To set up an eblast for your area, email Eileen at ecasterline (at) dsausa (dot) org with your message body, subject line, and the contact info for your group.
+To set up an eblast for your area, email email@example.com with your message body, subject line, and the contact info for your group.

-A: Chapters that are listed on the national website map may email Elena at eblanc (at) dsausa (dot) org using their official email address listed on the website.
-Lists will only be provided for elections or voting at this time.
-Make sure to give her at least a week to assemble the list.
+A: Chapters that are listed on the national website map may fill out this form using their official email address listed on the website.
+Make sure to allow at least a week for our database coordinator to assemble the list.

 A: Not at this time.
-We are reviewing our financial practices vis a vis chapters at this time and hope to have guidance ready within the next two months.
-For now, discuss best practices with your mentor.
+We are reviewing our financial practices vis a vis chapters at this time.
+For now, discuss best practices with your field organizer.

 A: First, make sure that the library accepts 501c4 tax letters, not just 501c3.
 All DSA meetings fall under our 501c4 activities so that is the letter we must provide.
-If the library accepts 501c4 letters, send a request for 501c4 letter to ecasterline (at) dsausa (dot) org that includes your group’s name, why the library needs the tax letter (i.e. reserving meeting space) and the contact information for the person at the library who receives tax letters.
+If the library accepts 501c4 letters, send a request for 501c4 letter to firstname.lastname@example.org that includes your group’s name, why the library needs the tax letter (i.e. reserving meeting space) and the contact information for the person at the library who receives tax letters.
 The national office will submit the letter directly to the library for you.

 A: No. Unfortunately the national office does not have the capacity, nor the money, to create and maintain dsausa.org email addresses for local groups.
 We strongly suggest you make your own group email address so no one’s personal email is listed on our website, such as XDSA@gmail.com.
 We also suggest creating a group phone number (using Google Voice or similar program) so no one’s personal phone number is listed on our website.

-A: Send any updated information (contact information, new webpages, changes in leadership) to Eileen at ecasterline (at) dsausa (dot) org and CC your national point of contact for organizing.
-Please remember to update Eileen when you have elections and change leadership, too.
+A: Send any updated information (contact information, new webpages, changes in leadership) to email@example.com.
+Please remember to update Lisa when you have elections and change leadership, too.